xLightsSequencer/xLights/README.txt

 xLights version History:
    2010 Original xLights released
-   2012e Latest version of xLights from December 2012 that is used to enhance
+   2012e Latest version of xLights from December 2012 that was used as base
-      Nutcracker tab.
+         to add new Nutcracker tab.

 Nutcracker Version History: